thycotic/ss-docs/networking/rdp-proxy-configuration/index.md

 2. If necessary, enable the RDP proxy.

-3. Click the **Endpoints** tab to ensure that your server nodes, sites, and engines are properly configured.
+3. Click the **Endpoints** tab to ensure that your server nodes, sites, and engines have RDP Proxy enabled.

 4. Proxied RDP secrets now launch into the RDP proxy using short-lived credentials, protecting the secret credentials from the client machine.